aedavids/extraCellularRNA/terra/deseq/R/README.md

 Note it uses a hack to get the mock data to run.
 It is not a production quality script.
 It is useful for quickly debugging R and DESeq issues

+the test data is in extraCellularRNA/terra/deseq/R. The output will be written to runner.sh.out.

+Will use mock data files masterCount.tsv  masterColData.tsv

 ```
 $ runner.sh
 # lots of stuff to console.
 My guess is this is stuff from messages, [R] writes this to stderr